MicrosoftDocs/powerquery-docs/powerquery-docs/working-with-duplicates.md

 You have four rows that are duplicates.
 Your goal is to remove those duplicate rows so there are only unique rows in your table.
 Select all columns from your table, and then select **Remove duplicates**.

-The result of that operation will give you the table that you're looking for.
+The result of that operation gives you the table that you're looking for.

 :::image type="content" source="media/working-with-duplicates/table-row-duplicates-final.png" alt-text="Screenshot of the final table with duplicates removed from all columns.":::